 Reporting Your Income

 You can use IRS Form 1040 and Schedule D of IRS Form 1040 to report your personal income as well as capital gains earned throughout the taxable year.
-It is important to note, that starting in the 2019 tax season, the IRS will unveil a new, more streamlined 1040 that condenses the three current versions of the 1040 into one shorter form.
+It is important to note, that starting in the 2019 tax season, the IRS will unveiled a new, more streamlined 1040 that condenses the three previous versions of the 1040 into one shorter form.